What is the Beinecke Rare Book and Manuscript Library at Yale University?

 What Researchers Should Know

-- Patrons must register for an appointment in the reading room at least two business days prior to their visit.
+- Non-Yale Patrons must register for an appointment in the reading room at least two business days prior to their visit.

 - Patrons must request materials through Orbis or Archives at Yale at least two business days prior to their visit.